 Our Step-by-Step guide covers the general process for Admissions to Cobham Hall.
 Here are a few additional details you may find useful if you are joining us from outside the UK.

-Alternatively, if you would prefer to sit Cobham Hall’s own Entrance Assessments, please contact our Admissions team on 01474 823371 on via email@example.com.
+To sit Cobham Hall’s own Entrance Assessments, please contact our Registrar Mrs Julie Shelley, or her Assistant Mrs Hilary Standen, on +44 (0)1474 823371 or via email@example.com.
 For overseas students who are unable to attend for Entrance Assessments or scholarship papers, arrangements can usually be made for assessment at their current schools.
 Skype and phone interviews will also be arranged.

 UK Visa Requirements

 Cobham Hall is a Licensed Tier 4 Sponsor.
 If your daughter is joining us from overseas, we are able to sponsor her visa for the duration of her study at Cobham Hall.
 However, we do not manage the visa application process.
 We strongly advise all prospective students and their parents to be aware of the visa application process and read the information on the UK Government website.
 You may also want to check these ‘Top Tips’ to ensure a smooth arrival through UK Border Control when you travel here to begin your studies.